chkp-guybarak/terraform-azure-guy-test1/modules/nva_into_existing_hub/README.md

-# Check Point CloudGuard Network Security Virtual WAN Terraform deployment for Azure
+# Check Point CloudGuard Virtual WAN Module - Existing Hub

 This Terraform module deploys Check Point CloudGuard Network Security Virtual WAN NVA solution into an existing vWAN Hub in Azure.
 As part of the deployment the following resources are created: